jut-so-team/jut-so-shipment-tracking/TRACKING-DISPLAY-LOCATIONS.md

 # Tracking Display Locations

-This document lists all locations where tracking information is displayed in the JUT-SO Shipment Tracking plugin and confirms that multiple tracking numbers are properly handled.
+This document lists all locations where tracking information is displayed in the jut-so Shipment Tracking plugin and confirms that multiple tracking numbers are properly handled.

 ## Display Locations